jimlunsford/microblog-stream/readme.txt

 Requires at least: 6.0
 Tested up to: 6.6
 Requires PHP: 7.4
-Stable tag: 1.0.3
+Stable tag: 1.0.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Tags: blog, one-column, dark, responsive-layout, microblogging
+Tags: blog, one-column, front-page-post-form, translation-ready

 Microblog Stream is a lightweight WordPress theme that turns your site into a simple, fast microblog timeline.
 Posts are displayed in a clean vertical stream with avatars, timestamps, and subtle cards that look and feel like social updates, not traditional blog articles.